XavierSJC/UnrealCourse/README.md

 # Unreal course

-This code was created with proposed to study following the lecture from cours **[Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games](https://www.udemy.com/course/unrealcourse/https://www.udemy.com/course/unrealcourse/)**
+This code was created with proposed to study following the lecture from course **[Unreal Engine 5 C++ Developer: Learn C++ & Make Video Games](https://www.udemy.com/course/unrealcourse/https://www.udemy.com/course/unrealcourse/)**.
+You can see the exactly content of the course in this [repository](https://gitlab.com/GameDevTV/Unreal5CPP)

 Each Unreal project is a section of this couse.